Arizona Bill Amending Abortion Reporting Requirements (SB 1394)

 - As an outpatient procedure in an abortion clinic.

 - As an outpatient procedure at a hospital.

 - As an inpatient procedure at a hospital.

 - As an outpatient procedure at a health-care institution other than an abortion clinic or hospital.

 - Whether anesthesia was administered to the pregnant person.

 - Whether anesthesia was administered to the fetus.

 Informed Consent Reporting Requirements

-The report would also need to include the number of abortions performed by the physician in which the information required to be provided at least 24 hours prior to the abortion was not provided due to a medical emergency.
+The report must also include the number of abortions performed by the physician in which the information required to be provided at least 24 hours prior to the abortion was not provided due to a medical emergency.

-The report would also need to include statistics from the Arizona Health Care Cost Containment System containing the following information:
+The report must also include statistics from the Arizona Health Care Cost Containment System containing the following information: